-Chewy founder Ryan Cohen on its fast-approaching IPO: “It’s like seeing my baby graduate” – TechCrunch
+Chewy founder Ryan Cohen on its fast-approaching IPO: ‘It’s like seeing my baby graduate’ – TechCrunch

 TC: When did that change?

-RC: We hit an inflection point where three [third party logistics companies] we were working with [were getting overwhelmed].
-We’d give them weekly or monthly projections so they could plan ahead and have warehouse space, but they didn’t fully believe our growth and by the end of 2013, we had these 3PLs that couldn’t scale any more, so we had to bring fulfillment in house.
+RC: We hit an inflection point where three [third-party logistics companies] we were working with [were getting overwhelmed].
+We’d give them weekly or monthly projections so they could plan ahead and have warehouse space, but they didn’t fully believe our growth and by the end of 2013, we had these 3PLs that couldn’t scale any more, so we had to bring fulfillment in-house.

-We didn’t know anything about this, so we hired a bunch of people who were experts in fulfillment and we flew to Mechanicsburg, Pa. to lease a 4,000-square-foot space, and within nine months or so, we became expert at doing fulfillment.
+We didn’t know anything about this, so we hired a bunch of people who were experts in fulfillment and we flew to Mechanicsburg, Pa. to lease a 400,000-square-foot space, and within nine months or so, we became expert at doing fulfillment.
 It was risky.
 It was totally outside of our areas of competence.
 But by August of 2014, after breaking everything first, that center was humming along, and then we launched another in Reno.
 At that point, we went national.

 TC: How would you describe your hiring process?